sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * or 1 Harm *or* Wound token

 The GM should decide how many Speed / Wealth / Equip tokens the armour requires.
-Better armour tends to be heavier and harder to move gracefully in.
+Better armour tends to be heavier and more impeding to graceful movement.

 The GM and player should agree on a descriptive name for the armour like "Padded" or "Chainmail" or "Full plate" and write that at the top of a card.